 A unified compliance risk management system offers a comprehensive overview of your shipments’ compliance status, to help ensure all critical aspects are covered:

-• Embargoed countries: Identify any embargoed countries linked to the job or its parties, streamlining your compliance with international trade restrictions.
-You can also restrict usage of countries based in internal policies designed to, for example, counter onforwarding to embargoed countries.
+Embargoed countries: Identify any embargoed countries linked to the job or its parties, streamlining your compliance with international trade restrictions.
+You can restrict usage of countries based on internal policies designed to, for example, counter onforwarding to embargoed countries.

 Ace every audit